-My attendance during the program Attendance information
+My attendance during the program

+Attendance information

 This program is offered on-campus full-time or part-time.
-Students may commence the program in either Trimester 1 (March) or Trimester 2 (July).
-Students will undertake coursework and a research preparation course (7001HSV Foundations of Research Inquiry) in their first trimester and complete the dissertation in their second trimester.
+Students may commence the program in either February or July.
+Students entering the program in February will undertake an intensive course in Trimester 1 followed by coursework and dissertation in Trimesters 1 and 2.
+Students entering the program in Trimester 2 will undertake coursework and a dissertation course in their first trimester and complete the dissertation in their second trimester.